ArashAh/version_control_workshop/part-4.md

 25. **Update and commit to the branch:**
     - Make sure you are in your branch
     ```bash
     git switch collab-br
     ```
-    - Open `demo.txt` and add: “Input 8 to collab-br by collaborator, development continues regardless of the main’s status.”
+    - Open `demo.txt` and add: "Input 8 to collab-br by collaborator, development continues regardless of the main's status."

     - Add, commit and push:
     ```bash